cathywu/itsc24-rr-tutorial-example/README.md

 # Reproducibility in Transportation Research Tutorial

-This repository is the official implementation for the ITSC 2024 Tutorial [Reproducibility in Transportation Research: A Hands-on Tutorial](https://rrintransportation.github.io/itsc24-rr-tutorial/), Session 2 on *Documentation of Data and Code for Reproducibility*.
+This repository is the official implementation for the ITSC 2024 [Reproducibility in Transportation Research: A Hands-on Tutorial](https://rrintransportation.github.io/itsc24-rr-tutorial/), Session 2 on *Documentation of Data and Code for Reproducibility*.

 >📋 See the website for the accompanying lecture notes to this example, including step-by-step guidance.